arthurarw/poc-react-tailwind/README.md

 # Count Button App

-This is a simple React application that includes a button which increments a count each time it's clicked.
+This is a simple React + Tailwind CSS application that includes a button which increments a count each time it's clicked.

 ## Getting Started